CCI-Bonn/HD-SEQ-ID/README.md

 ## How to use it

-Using HD-SEQ-ID is straightforward.
-You can use it in any terminal on your linux system or WSL command line.
+You can use HD-SEQ-ID in any terminal on your linux system or WSL command line.
 The `hd_seq_id` command was installed automatically.
 We provide CPU as well as GPU support.
 Running on GPU is a lot faster and should always be preferred.

 - Download the models from the follwing link: